When infrastructure fails, your people still need a network.

 Runtime

-6+ hours continuous
+Up to 6+ hours

 Mesh network